thatvirtualboy/thatvirtualboy.github.io/_pages/hellothere.md

 <br>
 #### In the media
-> "A neat solution to saving special greeting cards without keeping the physical clutter." - Michael Potuck // [9to5Mac](https://9to5mac.com/2023/03/27/hello-there-ios-greeting-card-organizer-update/)
+> "A neat solution to saving special greeting cards without keeping the physical clutter." - **Michael Potuck** // [9to5Mac](https://9to5mac.com/2023/03/27/hello-there-ios-greeting-card-organizer-update/)

-> "Hello There is well thought out and easy to use." - Brent Dirks // [App Advice](https://appadvice.com/post/preserve-your-personalized-greeting-card-memories-with-hello-there/775005)
+> "Hello There is well thought out and easy to use." - **Brent Dirks** // [App Advice](https://appadvice.com/post/preserve-your-personalized-greeting-card-memories-with-hello-there/775005)

-> "An awesome way to be reminded of cards you've forgotten about." - Andrew O'Hara // [Fueled}(https://fueled.com/blog/hello-there-helps-keep-cards-without-clutter/)
+> "An awesome way to be reminded of cards you've forgotten about." - **Andrew O'Hara** // [Fueled](https://fueled.com/blog/hello-there-helps-keep-cards-without-clutter/)

 #### Plan Breakdown